openSUSE/squinnie/Readme.md

 ## Data Collection Approach

-Hamster collects a snapshot of data from the target host(s).
+Squinnie collects a snapshot of data from the target host(s).
 Most of this cannot be done in an atomic way i.e. there can be some inconsistencies when e.g. processes are spawned and ended or files appear and disappear.
 Thus the data collection is by design not a perfect information approach.
 It can make